Apprenticeships – Understanding Your Needs

 To find out more

-From the 1st May the new funding rules for apprenticeships came into operation.
-View the new funding rules here.
-As an employer you need to be aware of the changes and here are a couple of the changes that will apply to you.
+Last year saw the new funding rules for apprenticeships come into operation (click here to read more).
+As an employer you need to be aware of the changes and here are a couple of the changes that may apply to you:

 - The ATA will use levy funds or co-investment to meet the cost of apprenticeship training.
 (Employer co-investment para E115).